Shuffle formula in science fiction for Macdonald polynomials: The fermionic formula for the shuffle formula

 Given a Dyck path $\pi$ of length $n$, we define its \emph{bounce path} as follows.
 Begin at $(0,0)$ and move northward until the beginning of an east step is encountered.
 Then, travel eastward until the diagonal $y=x$ is reached.
 From this point, repeat the process by traveling northward until the next east step is encountered, then moving eastward until the diagonal $y=x$ is reached.
 Continue this manner until we reach $(n,n)$.
 The \emph{bounce vector} $\overrightarrow{b}(\pi)=(\alpha_1,\alpha_2,\dots)$ associated to the Dyck path is a composition of $n$, obtained by reading the lengths of the individual bounces of the path from bottom to top.
 Then we define $\bounce(\pi)$ to be $\sum_{i=1}^{\ell(\alpha)}(i-1)\alpha_i$. \end{definition}

-\begin{example} On the left in Figure~\ref{fig: mld example nonexample}, the drawn is a modified labeled Dyck path.
+\begin{example} On the left in Figure~\ref{fig: mld example nonexample}, a modified labeled Dyck path is depicted.
 On the other hand, the labeled Dyck path on the right in Figure~\ref{fig: mld example nonexample} is not a modified labeled Dyck path because the label of the east step at the first corner is 5, which is greater than the label of the north step, which is 3.

 Let $(\pi,w)$ be the modified labeled Dyck path shown on the left in Figure~\ref{fig: mld example nonexample}.
-The bounce vector associated with $\pi$ is $\overrightarrow{b}(\pi)=(3,3)$, which implies that $\bounce(\pi)=3$.
-Additionally, six boxes (indicated with red dots on the left in Figure \ref{fig: mld example nonexample}) are located between the Dyck path and the diagonal, where the label below the box is smaller than the label to its right.
+The bounce vector associated with $\pi$ is $\overrightarrow{b}(\pi)=(3,3)$, and $\bounce(\pi)=3$.
+Additionally, six boxes (indicated with dots on the left in Figure \ref{fig: mld example nonexample}) are located between the Dyck path and the main diagonal, where the label below the box is smaller than the label to its right.
 Therefore, we have $\area'(\pi,w)=6$. \end{example}

 The following theorem reformulates the shuffle formula $D_n[X;q,t]$ in terms of modified labeled Dyck paths: \begin{thm} \cite[Theorem 14]{LN14} We have

 In other words, the shuffle theorem is equivalent to the identity: